-The darkness wants a new skin.
+The darkness wants a new skin. after the birds.
 It says that alligator skin will do quite nicely, that it will be dark and rough and scaly and cold, like my soul.
 It says that once it has taken the alligator’s skin, I can eat the meat and absorb the alligator’s predatory power.

 I tell the darkness that I don’t want to eat an alligator.